tact-lang/tact.vim/README.md

 ### Miscellaneous

-For the ease of omnicompletion usage, you may want to add this or similar bindings:
+For the ease of omnicompletion usage, you may want to add this or similar bindings, but they are not obligatory to use the plugin:

 ```vim
 " Open omnicompletion menu on ctrl-space
 inoremap <silent> <c-space> <c-x><c-o>
 ```

+Note, that on macOS there's a default system-wide keyboard shortcut for <kbd>Ctrl</kbd><kbd>Space</kbd> (`^space`).
+You may want to change it to be <kbd>Cmd</kbd><kbd>Space</kbd> instead or use the different binding in Vim.

 At times when omnicompletion (<kbd>CTRL-x</kbd><kbd>CTRL-o</kbd>) can't complete much it fallbacks to keyword completion (<kbd>CTRL-x</kbd><kbd>CTRL-n</kbd>).
 But that's not always the case, so if omnicompletion doesn't show anything, try keyword one!